Colorado River Rafting Flow Report

 Whitewater lingo can be a little intimidating to the unfamiliar.
 So, we want to provide some terms to familiarize yourself with before your river adventuring.

 One of the most important references to keep in mind is related to the snowpack.
 Our mighty river basins in Colorado rely on the snowmelt from the peaks of ski mountains and the greatest peaks of the Rocky Mountains to supply the water flow for recreational use, agriculture, and sustaining ecosystems.
-In the rafting industry, we are monitoring the winter snowpack to determine if we are below, above, or right at average.
+In the rafting industry, we monitor the winter snowpack to determine if we are below, above, or right at average.
 This information allows us to prepare for high and low water seasons.
-Whitewater enthusiasts use this information to determine peak runoff in order to get the biggest rapids of the season.
+Whitewater enthusiasts use this information to determine peak runoff to get the biggest rapids of the season.
 If you’re curious about monitoring the snowpack, visit the SNOTEL site administered by the USDA’s Natural Resource Conservation Service.